 There are many different types of credit repair scams out there, and it can be difficult to tell them apart from legitimate programs.
-However, there are some red flags you can look out for in order to protect yourself.
+However, there are some red flags you can look out for in order to protect yourself from harassment.
 Here are four tips for avoiding a credit repair scam.

 1 – Credit Repair Scams are Rampant in Media

 Credit repair scams are everywhere.
 You may have seen ads for credit repair programs on TV, or you may have been approached by a company offering to help you fix your credit score.
 However, before you sign up for any program, it’s important to do your research and make sure that you’re not about to get scammed.

 Credit repair scams are often too good to be true.
 If a company promises to fix your credit score in a short amount of time, or if they charge fees that seem to be too low for what you’re getting, these are often signs that the company is running a scam.
 A reputable credit repair company will never promise or guarantee specific results.
 They should also not attempt to collect money from you before offering an initial consultation on the services they offer.